jimtangshfx/5G_ciphered_NAS_decipher_tool/README.md

 # The basic idea of how to decipher the 5G NAS message:
   3GPP TS 33.501 Annex C defines Elliptic Curve Integrated Encryption Scheme (ECIES) to conceal the Subscription Permanent Identifier(SUPI) in registration request.
 The encrption of ECIES profileA or profileB is based on below diagram, so if we have the private key of home network, and retreive the Eph. public key of UE in regisration request message from pcap file,then we can compute the Eph. shared key based on the private key of home network and Eph. public key of UE.
 With the Eph. shared key computed, we can derive Eph. decription key to decrypt the SUCI and get the plain text based SUPI.

-  Encryption of SUPI based on ECIES:
+  Below is the diaram of encryption of SUPI based on ECIES:
   ![Encryption based on ECIES at UE](/images/ECIES.png)

   Further more, after getting SUPI,if we have the secret key of UE and OP(or OPc) of network,we can retrieve the RAND/MAC/RES value from authentication request in pcap file, then compute the CK/IK based on Milenage algorithm(3GPP 35.205/35.206) on our own.
 With the CK/IK and below key derivation scheme defined in 3GPP 33.501, we can eventually derive the KAMF and the subsquent KNASenc key to decipher the NAS payload.

-  Key derivation scheme defined by 33.501, based on which we could compute the Eph. shared key and encryption key for SUCI decryption.
+  Below is the Key derivation scheme defined by 33.501, based on which we could compute the Eph. shared key and encryption key for SUCI decryption.

   ![Key derivation scheme defined by 33.501](/images/key-derivation.png) 5G AKA authentication procedure defined by 33.501, from which we could retrieve the RAND value and compute CK/IK and eventually get the encryption key of NAS to decrypt NAS payload.